 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Stihl BR 350 vs Husqvarna 350BT - The differences
+Stihl BR 350 vs Husqvarna 350BT - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Husqvarna 350BT and the Stihl BR 350.